ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

     public ScanzyBarcodeOptions(boolean enableVibration, boolean enableBeep, boolean enableAutoZoom, boolean enableScanRectOnly, EnumSet<ScanzyBSBarcodeFormat> formats) {}
 ```

-enableBeep: play the beep sound when barcode detected.<br>
+enableBeep: play a beep sound when a barcode is detected.<br>

-enableVibration: vibrate your phone when barcode detected.<br>
+enableVibration: vibrate your phone when a barcode is detected.<br>

-enableAutoZoom: the library will zoom in/out automatcially to scan the barcode.<br>
+enableAutoZoom: the library will zoom in/out automatcially to scan a barcode.<br>

 enableScanRectOnly: only scan the view finder area.<br>